watsonbox/exportify/README.md

  1. If you want to work on a local development version, you may want to change the “Client ID” directly in the code

-## Notes

- * The CSV export uses the HTML5 download attribute which is not [supported](http://caniuse.com/#feat=download) in all browsers.
-Where not supported the CSV will be rendered in the browser and must be saved manually.
- * According to Spotify [documentation](https://developer.spotify.com/web-api/working-with-playlists/), "Folders are not returned through the Web API at the moment, nor can be created using it".
- * It has been [pointed out](https://github.com/watsonbox/exportify/issues/6) that due to the large number of requests required to export all playlists, rate limiting errors may sometimes be encountered.
-Features will soon be added to make handling these more robust, but in the meantime these issues can be overcome by [creating your own Spotify application](https://github.com/watsonbox/exportify/issues/6#issuecomment-110793132).

 ## Contributing

  1. [Fork the project](https://github.com/delight-im/exportify/fork)